 Concentrate by Courtney Faye Taylor (November, price TBD).
 Courtney Faye Taylor is a poet and visual artist.
 She is the author of Concentrate (Graywolf Press, 2022), winner of the Cave Canem Poetry Prize selected by Rachel Eliza Griffiths and a finalist for the National Poetry Series.
 Courtney earned her B.A from Agnes Scott College and her MFA from the University of Michigan Helen Zell Writers’ Program where she received the Hopwood Prize in Poetry.
 She is the winner of the 92Y Discovery / Boston Review Poetry Prize and an Academy of American Poets Prize.
 Her writing is featured in The Nation, Ploughshares, Best New Poets 2020, Poetry Magazine, The New Republic, Kenyon Review and elsewhere.
 Courtney is the recipient of fellowships and residencies from the Charlotte Street Foundation and the Mae Fellowship.
 She works as a content writer and social media manager in Kansas City, MO.

-Super Sad Black Girl by Diamond Sharp (date and price TBD).
+Super Sad Black Girl by Diamond Sharp (October 4, $17).
 Diamond Sharp is a poet and essayist from Chicago.
 She has performed at Chicago's Stage 773 and her work has been featured on Chicago Public Radio.
 She has been published in the New York Times Magazine, New York Magazine, Vice, Pitchfork, Lenny, PANK, and others.
 A Callaloo fellow, she has also attended the Wright/Hurston workshop and is a member of the inaugural Poetry Foundation Incubator class.
 Her debut book of poetry, Super Sad Black Girl, is forthcoming from Haymarket Books.
 Diamond is an alumna of Wellesley College.

 House of Anansi